sitestacker/docs/_articles/develop-on-site-stacker/branching-and-release-workflow.md

 If a release branch is no longer needed, you can simply delete it.
 Deleting these branches won't affect the client's installation, but will end the stream of updates coming on that branch.

+### Information about release branches

+Every repository should include in their README information about each release branch.
+For example, a template might have 2 release branches (`1.0` and `2.0`) and `1.0` works with Site Stacker `2.0` while `2.0` works only with Site Stacker `2.5`.
+This needs to be specified in the README.
+For an example see the [Site Stacker README](https://git.sitestacker.com/sitestacker/sitestacker/blob/master/README.md).

 ## Releases

 Releases are git tags that mark a specific point in history and provide details about the release and other relevant information.
 The information should be suited for clients to read and understand what changed.